 There are two currencies of equal value in the Faroe Islands: the Faroese króna and the Danish krone.
 While the Faroese government prints its own bank notes, only Danish coins are used.
 Danish notes are equally acceptable as Faroese notes throughout the country.

-There may be a few places in the major towns that accept foreign currency, but this is more likely the exception than the rule, and, unsurprisingly, the exchange rate is rarely favourable.
-Exchange rates for the Faroese (Danish) króna as of May 2016 are roughly: DKK 100 = €13.4 / £10.6 / $15.6.
+There may be a few places in the major towns that accept foreign currency, but this is more likely the exception than the rule, and, unsurprisingly, the exchange rate is rarely favorable.
+Exchange rates for the Faroese (Danish) króna as of August 2022 are roughly: DKK 100 = €13.4 / £11.4 / $13.6

-Most shops, restaurants, petrol stations, hotels and taxies accept credit cards, mainly VISA, but other credit cards, such as MasterCard, Eurocard, Maestro and JCB, are also accepted in large stores, shopping centres and restaurants.
+Most shops, restaurants, petrol stations, hotels, and taxis accept credit cards, mainly VISA, but other credit cards, such as MasterCard, Eurocard, Maestro, and JCB, are also accepted in large stores, shopping centers, and restaurants.
 Most places DO NOT accept American Express.

 Banks are normally open Monday to Friday from 09.30 to 16.00.
 Banks in smaller villages might have different and shorter opening hours.
 Banks are closed on all public holidays.